Paul Driessen (animator)

 Paul Augustin Driessen (born 30 March 1940) is a Dutch film director, animator and writer.

 Biography

 After studying graphic design and illustration at the Art Academy in Utrecht, Driessen began animating TV commercials in the Netherlands in the 1960s, although he had no training in that art at all.
 When George Dunning, in search for talent, found Driessen at the Cine Cartoon Centre in Hilversum, he hired him as an animator for his feature animation film Yellow Submarine (1968).
 He also helped Driessen to emigrate to Canada where he became a member of the National Film Board of Canada in 1972.

 Style

-Driessen's unique style can be easily recognized by the delicate quality of his ever-moving and wiggling lines, as well as by the fluid but awkward movements of his characters.
-His storytelling sometimes splits up the screen into three or even six different parts, with all actions nicely woven into each other.
+Driessen's style can be recognized by constantly moving lines and the fluid but awkward movements of his characters.
+His storytelling sometimes splits up the screen into three or even six different parts, with actions woven into each other.

 Accolades

 His short films have won more than fifty prizes all over the world, including the Life Achievement Awards at both Ottawa and Zagreb animation festivals, and a 1999 Oscar nomination for 3 Misses.